ArmyAntSEC/murderBotRpg/rulebook/01_rulebook.md

-# Introduction
+# Rules

-In *Denial of Service*, you and your friends will play a group of SecUnits who for some reason or other have managed to overcome their governor modules allowing them to become free agents.
+## Introduction

+In *Denial of Service*, you and your friends will play a group of SecUnits who in one way or another have overcome their governor modules allowing them to become free agents.
 Unfortunately, the world does not trust autonomous SecUnits and will do everything it can to recapture any such units.

 Denial of Service takes much inspiration from the Powered by The Apocalypse style of games, but does not follow all core patterns from that tradition.
 This means a light system based on a set of defined template character playbooks and a few core moves.
-These offer guidance to simplify the game but also room to add individual texture.
+These offer guidance to simplify the game but leave room for individual texture.

 The system and adventures focus on the ability of SecUnits to always find themselves in the middle of whatever shitstorm is happening close by.

-# Play Style
+## Play Style

 SecUnits are known for their ability to multitask.
 They can perform complex acrobatic manoeuvres while at the same time writing killware, comfort a wounded client, monitor their surroundings via multiple drones and argue about the moral implications of their current situation.